 I acquired a Bachelor of Science in Mathematics and Philosophy at MSU Denver.
 During my time as a student, I tutored MSU Denver's diverse population in Math, English, and Philosophy.
 Doing so has made me a versatile and patient tutor.
 My favorite subject to tutor is Logic.
 A few of my favorite things are illustrating, strategy based games, and concise writing.

-Metropolitan State University of Denver - BS, Mathematics and Philosophy
+Undergraduate Degree: Metropolitan State University of Denver - Bachelor of Science, Mathematics and Philosophy

 ACCUPLACER Arithmetic Prep

 ACCUPLACER Elementary Algebra Prep

 What might you do in a typical first session with a student?

 Conduct introductions, determine student's goals, and begin to review the material.

 How can you help a student become an independent learner?